getzola/zola/docs/content/documentation/content/section.md

 `_index.md` file at the root of the `content` folder and edit it just as you would edit any other `_index.md` file; your `index.html` template will then have access to that content and metadata.

+Any non-Markdown file in the section folder is added to the `assets` collection of the section, as explained in the [Content Overview](./documentation/content/overview.md#assets-colocation).
+These files are then available from the Markdown using relative links.

 ## Front-matter

 The `_index.md` file within a folder defines the content and metadata for that section.
 To set